GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/webhid/index.md

 title: "WebHID in extensions"
 seoTitle: "Chrome Extensions: WebHID"
 date: 2023-11-02
-description: A Human Interface Device (HID), which takes input from or provides output to humans, is available in extensions.
+description: The WebHID API, which exposes Human Interface Device (HID) compatible devices to the web, is available in extensions.

 ---

 A Human Interface Device (HID) takes input from or provides output to humans.
 It also refers to the HID protocol, a standard for bi-directional communication between a host and a device that is designed to simplify the installation procedure.